MayaGans/testthat_example/README.md

 # Using testthat and shinytest with Shiny

+##### TEST FOLDER:
 - [X] Test one is very basic, making sure a string is the expected string
-- [X] Test two doesn't quite work yet, expecting a dataframe but showing as not the same when I think they are?
+- [ ] Test two doesn't quite work yet, expecting a dataframe but showing as not the same when I think they are?

-- [X] Create test folder containing tests
+##### QUESTIONS
-  - How should this be structured?
+  - How should the folder be structured?
   - Does each test belong in its own file (as I have it)?
   - Do you create families of tests in their own files?
   - What exactly IS "context"